Advantage of utilizing nonlocal magic resource in Haar-random circuits: Results

+The linear dependence of capacity $C$ on $N$ originates from the fact that the SRE captures global properties of the state.
+This behavior indicates that the nonlocal nonstabilizerness generated by Haar-random circuits grows in the meantime across all qubits, resulting in a uniform distribution of nonstabilizerness in Haar-random states.
+It is worth noting that, for Haar-random states in a one-dimensional chain, the entanglement structure is not uniform: the entanglement entropy is larger near the center and smaller near the edges.
+The fact that such a non-uniform entanglement structure can nevertheless support a uniformly distributed nonlocal nonstabilizerness is itself nontrivial.

-Serving as the capacity of information channel, the required bond dimension $\chi$ heavily determines the cost of classical computations with MPS.
+From the perspective of simulation power, the bond dimension $\chi$ required heavily determines the cost of classical computations in the MPS framework.
 As well known, the family of tensor computation has become the currently most powerful numerical methods in the study of one-dimension many-body system \cite{DMRG1,DMRG2,TEBD1,TEBD2}.
-However, in order to fully capture the high entanglement, a bond dimension that scales exponentially with the system size is required, which largely limits the classical MPS simulation.
-In contrast, our results suggest that the classical simulation power of magic resources can be significantly stronger, as a logarithmic scale does not pose a substantial limitation for classical computers.
-Therefore, utilizing nonlocal nonstabilizerness as a characterization offers clear advantages for random circuit simulation.
+However, to fully capture the high entanglement, a bond dimension that scales exponentially with the system size is required, leading classical MPS simulations to hit the entanglement exponential wall.

+In contrast, our results indicate that the classical simulability of magic resources can be substantially stronger, because when one targets nonstabilizerness, a bond dimension that scales only logarithmically with the system size is sufficient.
+Under this favorable scaling, the computational complexities of TEBD and the Pauli-based sampling method become ${O}({N} \text{ln}^3 (N))$, i.e., polynomial in $N$.
+Notably, we observe that the sampling number $\mathcal{N}$ required for the convergence of SRE estimation does not increase once the system size becomes sufficiently large $(N\ge30)$.
+This behavior originates from the concentration of the Haar measure, under which the fluctuations of the SRE with circuit realizations are strongly suppressed as $N$ grows.
+Consequently, utilizing nonlocal nonstabilizerness as a characterization provides clear advantages for random circuit simulation particularly in regimes with inherently high entanglement.